 What is white-nose syndrome and how does it affect bats?

-To help offset habit loss and in exchange for excluding bats, we at Humane Homes Wildlife Removal will provide FREE INSTALLATION of a bat house when you buy the bat house.
-We can make recommendations for bat houses and the best location for installation.
-For more information on Bat Houses visit Bat Conservation International’s Website.
+To help offset habit loss and in exchange for excluding bats, we at Humane Homes wildlife removal will provide FREE INSTALLATION when you provide the bat house.
+We can make recommendations for bat houses and the best location for install.
+For more on bat houses visit Bat Conservation International’s page on bat houses.

 Just call.
 We will restore peace and harmony.